 - (Optional) Chill the dough for an hour.
 You can skip this if you really want your cookies now, but you get a better flavor when you chill.

-- Bake for 9 minutes.
+- Bake for 10 - 14 minutes, or until the edges are a golden brown and the tops still look underbaked.
 Remove and top with chocolate chips (you will need to carefully push them in so they stick).
-Allow to cool on a wire rack.
+Leave them on the baking sheet for at least two minutes before transferring to a wire rack to cool completely.

 - Store uneaten cookies in an airtight container for up to a week.

 - Always make sure your ingredients are at room temperature.
 You can quickly bring your eggs to room temperature by placing the whole eggs in warm water for five minutes.